-Asset-backed securities, also called ABS, are pools of loans that are packaged and sold as securities—a process known as “securitization”.
-The type of loans that are typically securitized includes home mortgages, credit card receivables, auto loans, home equity loans, student loans, and even loans for boats or recreational vehicles.
+Asset-backed securities, also called "ABS," are pools of loans that are packaged and sold to investors as securities—a process known as “securitization.”
+The type of loans that are typically securitized includes home mortgages, credit card receivables, auto loans (including loans for recreational vehicles), home equity loans, student loans, and loans for boats.

-ABS carry some prepayment risk, which is the chance that investors will experience reduced cash flows caused by borrowers paying off their loans early, particularly in a declining interest rate environment when borrowers can refinance existing loans with new, lower interest-rate loans.
+ABS carry some prepayment risk, which is the chance that investors will experience reduced cash flows caused by borrowers paying off their loans early, particularly in a low-yield environment when borrowers can refinance existing loans at lower rates.

 The mixed history of ABS securities suggests that some caution needs to be exercised, even when buying AAA or AA rated ABS.
 In the past, the credit ratings attached to ABS by Moody's and other rating agencies have not always been reliable.
 It's also prudent to only buy ABS ETFs from large, highly regarded issuers, such as BlackRock, Fidelity, or Vanguard, and to invest in investment-grade products.